 Panajachel is the most convenient town to base yourself because it’s connected to the main road.
 Many expats live here for its convenient shops, restaurants, and bars.

-The most popular backpacker town around Lake Atitlan is undoubtedly San Pedro, thanks to its cheap bars, restaurants (check out Zoola!) and easygoing hostels.
+The most popular backpacker town around Lake Atitlan is undoubtedly San Pedro, thanks to its cheap bars, restaurants (check out Zoola!) as well as having the best hostels in Guatemala.
 Mr Mullet’s offers one of the best valued dorms.
 I definitely recommend hanging out by the lake or renting kayaks.
 Make sure to hike up the nearby San Pedro Volcano.
 Bear in mind it takes 6 hours!

 You can also summit Volcano Atitlán – the tallest of the three volcanoes – in 8 hours.